 Give Maskman enough uses of Shield, and all attacks on his Robopon do 0 damage.

 Dr. Zero Senior, the final boss of the game, is harder than the Bonus Bosses.
+His entire team is strong, fast, and very bulky, and if they get good hits on your healer, you're done.

 The first game shows up a good example: Inferno Kirin who is exactly the same as before but with a VERY large HP that is sure to break one or two weapons your if you don't have Weapon Shield on.
 Also it deals extremely high damage with ANY attack even if you have high def values.